Amaryllis Fleming: Early life and education

 Fleming was born in 1925, reportedly in Switzerland.
 She was born out of wedlock to the painter Augustus John and his mistress Eve Fleming, who was the mother of the writers Peter Fleming and Ian Fleming by her late husband.
 Most of her life she was raised as the adopted daughter of Eve Fleming as a pretence to hide the circumstances of her birth.
 The discovery of her true parentage only in 1949 when she was in her twenties "had a traumatic effect".
 Fleming was thus a niece to John's sister Gwen and aunt to actress Lucy Fleming.
-Through Peter Fleming’s marriage in 1935 she became the sister-in-law of the actress Celia Johnson.
+Her paternal half-siblings included Admiral of the Fleet and First Sea Lord Sir Caspar John, Vivien John, Tristan de Vere Cole and Gwyneth Johnstone.
+Through Peter Fleming's marriage in 1935 she became the sister-in-law of the actress Celia Johnson.

-She went away to school at Downe House in Berkshire, but went up to London every three weeks for cello lessons with John Snowden.
+She went away to school at Downe House in Berkshire, but went to London every three weeks for cello lessons with John Snowden.
 In 1943 she won a scholarship to study full-time with Ivor James at the Royal College of Music.
 She later studied at times under Gaspar Cassadó, Enrico Mainardi, Pablo Casals, Guilhermina Suggia and Pierre Fournier.

 Career

-She established herself as a performer throughout the 1950s, winning the prestigious Queen's Prize in 1952, making her debut the following year at The Proms, the annual classical music series at London's Royal Albert Hall, and playing with notable musicians throughout Europe.
+She established herself as a performer throughout the 1950s, winning the Queen's Prize in 1952, making her debut the following year at The Proms, the annual classical music series at London's Royal Albert Hall, and playing with notable musicians throughout Europe.

-Her career was overshadowed by the rise of Jacqueline du Pré in the 1960s and she concentrated on chamber music, being especially known for the Fleming Trio with pianist Bernard Roberts and violinist Manoug Parikian.
+Her career was overshadowed by the rise of Jacqueline du Pré in the 1960s, and she concentrated on chamber music, being especially known for the Fleming Trio with the pianist Bernard Roberts and the violinist Manoug Parikian.

-She also became a pioneer of baroque cello music and "ground-breakingly, she became the first person this century to play Bach's Sixth suite in the manner its composer had intended."
+She also became a pioneer of baroque cello music and "ground-breakingly, she became the first person this century to play Bach's Sixth suite in the manner its composer had intended", that is, using a cello with a fifth string.
 At times she owned cellos by Amati, Guarneri and Stradivari.

 She also made an appearance in the 1969 film Connecting Rooms as the arms and fingers of Bette Davis, who portrayed a cellist in the film.